erithion/tiril/README.md

 </details>

-This is how you would batch-export and format them at will after you have added all the translations and examples on the previous step you wanted.
+This is how you would format and batch-export them after you added all the translations and examples you wanted.
 <details>
  <summary>Export to Memrise format</summary>